Stephen I of Hungary: Consolidation (1001–c. 1009)

 Many Hungarian lords refused to accept Stephen's suzerainty even after his coronation.
 The new King first turned against his own uncle, Gyula the Younger, whose realm "was most wide and rich", according to the Illuminated Chronicle.
 Stephen invaded Transylvania and seized Gyula and his family around 1002 or in 1003.
 The contemporary Annals of Hildesheim adds that Stephen converted his uncle's "country to the Christian faith by force" after its conquest.
 Accordingly, historians date the establishment of the Diocese of Transylvania to this period.
 If the identification, proposed by Kristó, Györffy and other Hungarian historians, of Gyula with one Prokui—who was Stephen's uncle according to Thietmar of Merseburg—is valid, Gyula later escaped from captivity and fled to Bolesław I the Brave, Duke of Poland (r.
 992–1025).

-[Duke Boleslav the Brave's] territory included a certain burg, located near the border with the Hungarians.
+[Duke Bolesław the Brave's] territory included a certain burg, located near the border with the Hungarians.
 Its guardian was lord Prokui, an uncle of the Hungarian king.
 Both in the past and more recently, Prokui had been driven from his lands by the king and his wife had been taken captive.
 When he was unable to free her, his nephew arranged for her unconditional release, even though he was Prokui's enemy.
 I have never heard of anyone who showed such restraint towards a defeated foe.
 Because of this, God repeatedly granted him victory, not only in the burg mentioned above, but in others as well.